 The original meeting of Rocky Mountain Flycasters showed 37 anglers in attendance, including Eric Pettine, Rick Takahashi, and Louis Swift.
 Also in attendance almost every month was Dr. Robert Behnke.
 Over the first 5-7 years, the chapter membership grew from 37 members to over 400.
-Monthly meetings moved from a room in the Poudre Valley REA at College and Harmony to various locations, finally settling in a banquet room in the hotel now known as the Fort Collins Hilton.
+Monthly meetings moved from a room in the Poudre Valley REA at College and Harmony to various locations, finally settling in a large meeting room in the Fort Collins Senior Center.
 Our first Christmas party was held in the Grange Hall in Bellvue!!

 Some of the early stream improvement projects include check dams on the Little South Fork of the Poudre along the picnic ground section below Pingree Park.
 Those check dams are still in place and working their magic, even after 30 years of fires, floods, and pestilence.